MarGrzy/tasks-manager/README.md

 # tasks-manager
-Application which allows logged users to manage tasks.
+Application which allows users to manage tasks.